 The vehicle's test mass comprising of the driver, a witness of the test (if applicable), the test equipment, including the mounting and the power supply devices and any artificial payload shall be between the actual mass of the vehicle and the maximum permissible test mass of the vehicle at the beginning of the test and shall not be increased during the test.

 The test vehicles shall not be driven with the intention to generate a passed or failed test due to extreme driving that do not represent normal conditions of use.
-If necessary, verification of normal driving may be based on expert judgement made by or on behalf of the granting type approval authority through cross-correlation on several signals, which may include exhaust flow rate, exhaust temperature, CO2, O2 etc. in combination with vehicle speed, acceleration and GPS data and potentially further vehicle data parameters like engine speed, gear, accelerator pedal position etc.
+If necessary, verification of normal driving may be based on expert judgement made by or on behalf of the granting type approval authority through cross-correlation on several signals, which may include exhaust flow rate, exhaust temperature, CO2, O2 etc. in combination with vehicle speed, acceleration and GNSS data and potentially further vehicle data parameters like engine speed, gear, accelerator pedal position etc.

+8.3.2.
+Vehicle conditioning for cold engine-start testing

+Before RDE testing, the vehicle shall be preconditioned in the following way:

+The vehicle shall be driven, preferably on the same route as the planned RDE testing or for at least 10 min per type of operation (e.g. urban, rural, motorway).
+The vehicle shall then be parked with doors and bonnet closed and kept in engine-off status within moderate or extended altitude and temperatures, in accordance with points 5.2.2 to 5.2.6, for between 6 and 64 hours.
+Exposure to extreme atmospheric conditions (such as heavy snowfall, storm, hail) and excessive amounts of dust or smoke should be avoided.

+Before the test start, the vehicle and equipment shall be checked for damages and the presence of warning signals that may suggest malfunctioning.
+In the case of a malfunction the source of the malfunctioning shall be identified and corrected or the vehicle shall be rejected.

+8.3.3.
+Auxiliary devices

+The air conditioning system or other auxiliary devices shall be operated in a way which corresponds to their typically intended use during real driving on the road.
+Any use shall be documented.
+The vehicle windows shall be closed when the air conditioning or heating are used.

+8.3.4.
 Vehicles equipped with periodically regenerating systems

+8.3.4.1.
 All results shall be corrected with the relevant factors or offsets used to take into account regeneration events.